 My father applied his intellect differently than I did.
 He was very practical and concerned himself with applied intelligence such as practical life skills, such as accounting, business, and entrepreneurship.
 That was pretty much it.
 I was the much more prolific reader.
 I overcompensated by becoming an obsessive reader to ameliorate and overcome my perceived shortcomings.
 Rather than persist in unhealthy habits, such as the so called “Little Man’s Disease” — the behavior traits observed among those lacking in stature, or other perceived shortcomings — whereby they demonstrate a psychological predisposition to develop extra-assertive (at times combative and overbearing) personalities, I opted instead for an underdog approach, which entails humility in recognizing my limitations, and concerted effort to broaden the constraints of those limitations.
 I found motivation in the 1992 film Rudy about the Notre Dame walk-on student, Rudy Ruettiger.
 I also drew inspiration from the accounts of entrepreneurs and inventors that had failures and setbacks in life, the academy, and yet went on to accomplish great things through dedication, hard work, and perseverance.

 For all practical purposes, like Rudy, I was an underachiever and disengaged in high school, in spite of winning Who’s Who in American High Schools three years in a row.
 In junior high, I applied myself much vigorously at first, but towards the end of high school, I grew aloof, indifferent and rarely studied.
-I was obsessed with outside reading, playing PC strategy games, programming web sites, computer-aided draft and design (CADD), which I did for money building start homes.
+I was obsessed with outside reading, playing PC strategy games, programming web sites, computer-aided draft and design (CADD) designing starter homes, which I did for money.
 As a teenager, I was obsessed with extracurricular activities, such as entrepreneurship and earning money.

 I tried to redeem myself in college, and had a 3.83 GPA in my undergrad major itself, but a B average in outside subjects.
 I averaged a higher median GPA in graduate studies.
 I’ve always faced the distraction of wanting to read and study outside things independent of assignments.
 My library grew exorbitantly as did my vocabulary.
 I came to realize that certain things I deemed worthy of esteem, such as the classics, the humanities, and history had value independent of their utility in earning a living.
 I came to fall back on the study of such things.
 I didn’t believe they found a greater embrace, however, by trying to turn them into a career.
 In fact, I came to realize it was a folly to become a college professor regardless of mentors who pushed me in that direction.
 The market for Ph.D’s is simply not present.